alvarogarcia7/blog_source/source/_posts/2016-05-01-self-study.markdown

 Also explains his personal experience of being fired from Github.

+> You’ll know the difference between doing far and away your best work, and doing work that is still good, but just nominally better than what you’ve been doing.
+Once you catch yourself adjusting to that incremental progression… maybe it’s time to leave, to change things up

 Tags: zach-holman, github, team-management, firing, coworker, employee, employer, job, relationship, next

 [firing-people]: https://zachholman.com/talk/firing-people